 - Log into your iMonnit Online account.

-- Click the name of the Action to which you wish to add a delay.
+- Select the name of the Rule to which you wish to add a delay.

-- Click the Actions tab in the top navigation bar (Rocket ship icon).
+- Select the Tasks tab in the top navigation bar (forked arrows icon).

-- In the Recipient pane, locate the user for which you wish to set up a delayed notification.
+- Locate and select the User for which you wish to set up a delayed notification.

 - An overlay with Delay options will appear; select the Delay you wish to apply to the notification.